 While correlation is obviously not the same as causation, it is likely no coincidence that where Millennials are most satisfied with their learning opportunities and professional development programs, they are also likely to stay longer.
 It is, therefore, disappointing that less than a quarter (24 percent) of Millennials are “very satisfied” with this aspect of their working lives.
 This figure is significantly higher if:

-- An employee’s values are aligned with his or her organization’s (30 percent versus 10 percent where they are not);
+- An employee’s values are aligned with his or her organisation’s (30 percent versus 10 percent where they are not);

 - An employee intends to remain for more than five years (36 percent versus 17 percent for those staying less than two);

 - There is a high level of cross-team collaboration (30 percent versus 12 percent where there is not); and